ansys/scade-example-smart-boiler-control/README.rst

 Ansys SCADE Smart Boiler Control Example is licensed under the MIT license.

 This toolkit makes no commercial claim over Ansys whatsoever.
-The use of this toolkit requires a legally licensed copy of the Ansys SCADE Suite.
-For more information, see the `Ansys SCADE Suite <https://www.ansys.com/products/embedded-software/ansys-scade-suite>`_ page on the Ansys website.
+The use of this toolkit requires a legally licensed copy of the Ansys SCADE.
+For more information, see the `Ansys SCADE <https://www.ansys.com/products/embedded-software/>`_ page on the Ansys website.